-The inlet connections for the nEXT pump are CF flange and the ISO flange:
+The inlet connections for the nEXT pump are CF flange, ISO flange and VG flange.

-• If the pump has a CF flange, use the copper compression gasket supplied with the pump and use a full complement of bolts to connect the inlet-flange of the pump to the vacuum system.

-• If the pump has an ISO flange, use the Edwards combined inlet screen and trapped O-ring supplied with the pump and use a minimum of four claw clamps (each torqued to 30 Nm) to connect the inlet-flange of the pump to the vacuum system.
-Alternatively, use a rotatable collar and the combined inlet screen and trapped O-ring supplied with the pump to connect the inlet-flange of the pump to the vacuum system; use a full complement of bolts with the rotatable collar.
+- If the pump has a CF flange, use the copper compression gasket supplied with the pump and use a full complement of bolts to connect the inlet-flange of the pump to the vacuum system. - If the pump has an ISO flange, use the Edwards combined inlet screen and trapped O-ring supplied with the pump and use a minimum of four claw clamps (each torqued to 30 Nm) to connect the inlet-flange of the pump to the vacuum system.
+Alternatively, use a rotatable collar and the combined inlet screen and trapped O-ring supplied with the pump to connect the inlet-flange of the pump to the vacuum system; use a full complement of bolts with the rotatable collar. - If the pump has a VG flange, use a full complement of 8x M10 bolts and washers to connect the pump to the vacuum system.
+Flange fixings bolts must be a minimum of 700 MPa tensile strength and evenly tightened in a cross-pattern in 3 tightening stages to a final torque of 30 Nm to ensure even compression of the O-ring and clamping of the flanges.

 All inlet flange bolts must be re-tightened once the system is under vacuum.
 Ensure that no torques or other forces are transmitted to the pump from the vacuum system or the associated pipelines.
-If necessary, fit an inlet vibration damper between the pump inlet and the vacuum system (refer to Section 7.4).
+If necessary, fit an inlet vibration damper between the pump inlet and the vacuum system.
 In this case you must fix the base of your pump to a firm support, as described in Section 3.3.4.